mkashwin/unifiednamespace/07_uns_graphql/README.md

 This application has two configuration file.
 All of these configurations are a combination of the configurations of the other modules with the exception of

-- Not having the `mqtt.ignored_attributes` and`mqtt.topics`  as these are not relevant for the GraphQL services
+- Not having the `mqtt.ignored_attributes` , `mqtt.topics`, `mqtt.reconnect_on_failure`  as these are not relevant for the GraphQL services or the aiomqtt.Client being used.
+- Additional mqtt configuration for `retry_interval` in case of MQTT errors
 - Kafka configuration map should be specific to the the consumer configurations and not producer
 - Additional Kafka configuration for controlling consumer poll timeout